OLD SOLDIERS GROUP ONE

 Lai Khe flight line, 1965.
 Sent by Dave Morad.

 This bird appears to be a UH-1B.
-Smaller and an earlier model than the UH-1D.
+A smaller, earlier model than the UH-1D I flew on.
 Sent by Dave Morad.

 Ya gotta love this one.
 Sent by Dave Morad.
 Another beautiful day in tropical Vietnam.
 Actually, monsoon at Phu Loi.
 The rains were unbelievable.

 Photo sent by Dave Morad.
 Here's good ol' Bob Hope and his 1965 Christmas show.